redis/redis-rb/README.markdown

 	r['key_one]  # => "value_one"

 ### Redis only stores strings.
-To store Objects, Array or Hashes, you must Marshal.
-(Marshal created binary safe strings of objects)
+To store Objects, Array or Hashes, you must [Marshal](http://ruby-doc.org/core/classes/Marshal.html)

 	require 'redis'
 	r = Redis.new